fiddleHeads/spatial-reference/content/exercise2-transform.md

 You will get a **Geographic Coordinate Systems Warning**.

-This is because you are adding data that it's in a geographic coordinate system to a map that it is in a projected coordinate system.
+This is because you are adding data that is in a geographic coordinate system to a map that it is in a projected coordinate system.

 You can let ArcMap choose a transformation between these two different kinds of coordinate systems that will project the data you are adding "on-the-fly."